sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 4. Object.prototype is big object which proto link to Null.
 5. when creating a function, a property object called prototype is being created automatically and is being attached to the function object.
 6. object inherits its prototype directly from the constructor function that created it.
+7. When an object inherits its prototype from another object, it also inherits the supertype's constructor property.

 ### Properties
 two kinds of properties: